Cardamine hirsuta: Description

 Plants of this species are usually erect and grow to no more than about 30 cm from a stem which is either unbranched or branched near the base.
 The small white flowers are borne in a raceme without any bracts, soon followed by the seeds and often continuing to flower as the first seeds ripen.
-The flowers have (4) white petals (which may be lacking but are mostly present) which are 1.5–4.5 mm long and spatulate shaped.
-The flowers also have (4) stamens of equal height instead of the 6 which are found in most closely related plants.
-Pollens are elongated, approximately 32 microns in length.
+The flowers have 4 white petals (which may be lacking but are mostly present) which are 1.5–4.5 mm long and spatulate shaped.
+The flowers also have 4 stamens of equal height instead of the 6 which are found in most closely related plants.
+Pollen grains are elongated, approximately 32 microns in length.

 Below the flowers there are 4 sepals which are oblong shaped and 1.5–2.5 mm long and .3–.7 mm wide.
-The seeds are borne in upright pointing siliquae which are straight and 1.5–2.5 cm long and 1–1.4mm in diameter.
+The seeds are borne in upright pointing siliquae which are straight and 1.5–2.5 cm long and 1–1.4 mm in diameter.
 When the fruit is ripe the valves on the siliquae will coil tightly from the bottom to the top after being touched and burst explosively, sending the seeds flying far from the parent plant.
 This seed dispersal strategy is referred to as ballochory and is a type of rapid plant movement.

 Hairy bittercress is very similar to Cardamine flexuosa.
-Some differences are that C. hirsuta stems are hairless and the leaves do not clasp the stems, as in C.flexuosa.
-It has only 4 stamens, while C. flexuosa has 6 stamens, and the fruits of C. hirsuta overtop the flowers whereas in C. flexuosa the fruits do not overtop the younger flowers.
+Some differences are that C. hirsuta stems are hairless and the leaves do not clasp the stems, as in C. flexuosa.
+It usually has only 4 stamens, while C. flexuosa has 6 stamens, and the fruits of C. hirsuta overtop the flowers whereas in C. flexuosa the fruits do not overtop the younger flowers.
 The fruits grow in a thin pod arranged as a single row.

+Cardamine hirsuta has a chromosome number of 2n = 16.

 Habitat and distribution

-It is commonly found in damp, recently disturbed soil, open ground, turf and waste places and native to Europe as far east as the Caucasus, and to North Africa.
+It is commonly found in damp, recently disturbed soil, open ground, turf and waste places and native to Europe, the Middle East, South Asia, Southeast Asia, Central Asia, North Africa, Central Africa, and the Horn of Africa.

 These conditions are prevalent in nursery or garden centre plants, and hairy bittercress seeds may be introduced with those plants.
 Once established, it is difficult to eradicate.
 The tiny flowers are attractive to a few early butterflies, including (in the United States) spring azure (Celastrina ladon) and falcate orange-tip (Anthocharis midea).

-It is native to Eurasia but has been introduced in many countries across the world.
+Cardamine hirsuta has been introduced in many countries across the world.
 Its range includes but is not limited to: Argentina, Australia, Canada, China, Colombia, Costa Rica, Ecuador, Gabon, Great Britain, India, Japan, Laos, Madagascar, Mexico, Pakistan, Panama, Peru, Philippines, South Africa, Sri Lanka, Thailand, Turkmenistan, United States, Venezuela, and Vietnam.

-The 1889 book 'The Useful Native Plants of Australia' records that it was also called "Lady's Smock" and that "This and other species afford excellent pot-herbs when luxuriant and flaccid.
+The 1889 book The Useful Native Plants of Australia records that it was also called "Lady's Smock" and that "This and other species afford excellent pot-herbs when luxuriant and flaccid.
 The present one is a common weed almost throughout the world."